Academic Advisor and Program Coordinator

 The academic advisor and program coordinator may be the first person you contact in History, before or after choosing the concentration, and serves as your source of information about requirements, deadlines, and internship and fellowship opportunities.
 The academic advisor and program coordinator works with the faculty director of undergraduate studies to administer the major and minor, teaches an introductory course on historiography for prospective or newly declared History majors and minors, and teaches other courses that contribute to your methodological training.
 The academic advisor and program coordinator also hosts celebrations and other events and maintains the email listhost, firstname.lastname@example.org.

 The committee decides questions of requirements, transfer credits, and departmental honors and prizes.
 The members also serve as faculty advisors for History majors.
 Please feel free to make an appointment with the committee chair to discuss the program, your departmental advisors, or any other concerns you may have:

-- Michael Rossi, United States history and the history of science
+- Michael Rossi, Committee Chair, United States history and the history of science